 - Enable automated updates whenever possible to ensure that antivirus protection is consistently up-to-date.

-This requirement focuses on building and sustaining a secure environment for systems and applications that handle cardholder data.
+This requirement focuses on building and sustaining a secure environment for systems and applications that handle cardholder data through consistent data security measures.

 - Implement security considerations from the early stages of the Software Development Life Cycle (SDLC).